Why should I learn this stuff?

 WHERE LastName = 'Adams' OR LastName = 'Brown'

-AND FirstName = 'Edward'
+AND FirstName = 'Edward' Highlight and Execute

-first, then the OR
+AND first, then the OR

 SELECT FirstName, LastName